Nomads and City Dwellers Institutions and Worldview

 And the Nahd ben Zaid joined the Benc al-Harith, became confederate with them and completely united with them; and the Jarin ben Rabban joined the Benc Zubaid, attached themselves to them and lived together, and the whole tribe with its confederates was attached to the same ancestor.

-Israel absorbed other tribes too; the twelve tribes were a federation.
-The tribe of Judah absorbed the remnants of the tribe of Simeon, and also incorporated foreign groups like the Calebites and Yerahmeclites.
-In the Books of Numbers and Joshua, the Calebites were originally outside of the Israelite confederation.
-Caleb was the son of Yephunneh the Qenizite, (Numbers 32:12; Joshua 14:6,14) but they had contact with Israel from the time of the sojourn at Qadesh, where Caleb was named as Judah’s representative for the exploration of Canaan (Numbers 13:6).
-Eventually, Caleb is genealogically attached to Judah.
+Israel absorbed other tribes too.
+The twelve tribes were a federation.
+The tribe of Judah absorbed the remnants of the tribe of Simeon.
+Judah also incorporated foreign groups like the Calebites and Yerahmeclites.
+The Calebites were originally outside of the Israelite confederation, according to the Books of Numbers and Joshua.
+Caleb was the son of Yephunneh the Qenizite, (Numbers 32:12; Joshua 14:6,14).
+The Calebites had contact with Israel from the time of the sojourn at Qadesh, where Caleb was named as Judah’s representative for the exploration of Canaan (Numbers 13:6).
+Caleb’s genealogy is eventually attached to Judah.
 The son of Yephunnch becomes the son of Hesron, son of Peres, son of Judah and brother of Yerahmeel, (I Chronicles 2:9,18,24) or another foreign group (I Samuel 27:10) attached to the line of Judah (I Chronicles 2:9).
 These fusions probably took place frequently.

-If a tribe becomes too large it may be forced to split up, but the groups retain a feeling of family solidarity and unite for common enterprises.
+A tribe may be forced to split up if it becomes too large.
+But the groups retain a feeling of family solidarity and unite for common enterprises.
 This is the case with two federations of the Syrian desert, the ‘Anezeh and the Shammar.
 As for Israel, Abram and Lot separated, but when Lot was the prisoner of the four victorious kings, Abram went to his rescue.
 (Genesis 14: 12-16)

 Territory

-Each tribe had a territory in which cultivated land was privately owned.
+Each tribe had a territory.
+Cultivated land was privately owned.
 Pasture land, on the other hand, was held in common.
-Tribal boundaries were not well-defined and this could lead to disputes, especially over the use of wells or cisterns.
+Tribal boundaries were not well-defined.
+This could lead to disputes, especially over the use of wells or cisterns.
 Everyone was aware of the location of watering places and knew who their owners were, but sometimes quarrels would break out between shepherds.
 Abram’s herdsmen quarreled with Lot’s.
 (Genesis 13:7) Abimelek’s servants seize a well dug by Abraham.
 (Genesis 21:25).
-And Isaac struggles to maintain his rights over the wells he had dug between Gerar and Beersheba.
+And Isaac struggled to maintain his rights over the wells he had dug between Gerar and Beersheba.
 (Genesis 26: 19-22) If disputes were not settled peaceably, they were settled by war.

 The Law of Hospitality and Asylum

-Under the law of asylum any man who leaves or is expelled from his tribe, even for a serious offense, becomes what the Arabs call a dahil, or ‘jar’, ‘he who has come in’.
+The law of asylum says that any man who leaves or is expelled from his tribe, even for a serious offense, is what the Arabs call a dahil, or ‘jar’, ‘he who has come in’.
 The tribe tries to protect him, and even to avenge him if necessary.
-These customs are reflected in two Old Testament institutions, the gear (the same word as the Arabic jar) and the cities of refuge, and they are demonstrated in biblical stories.
-Abraham spared no expense when he was visited by the three ‘men’ at Mambre (Genesis 18:1-8), and Laban generously welcomed Abraham’s servant (Genesis 24:28-32).
+Two Old Testament institutions reflect these customs.
+One is the gear (the same word as the Arabic jar).
+The other is the cities of refuge.
+They are both demonstrated in biblical stories.
+Abraham was visited by three ‘men’ at Mambre and spared no expense to show them hospitality (Genesis 18:1-8).
+And Laban generously welcomed Abraham’s servant (Genesis 24:28-32).

-Long after the Israelites settled down, the Hebrew language maintained several traces of the nomadic life.
+The Hebrew language maintained several traces of the nomadic life long after the Israelites settled down.
 Generations after the conquest a house was called a tent, not only in poetry but also in everyday speech.
 (Judges 19:9; 20:8; Isaiah 13:2; I Kings 8:66) To express ‘leaving early in the morning’ there is a verb which means ‘to load the beasts of burden’.
 (Judges 19:9; Isaiah 17:20) Death is the cut tent-rope, or the peg which is pulled out, or the tent itself, which is carried off.
 Desolation is represented by the broken ropes, the tent blown down, and security is the tent with tight ropes and firm pegs.
 A nation whose numbers are increasing is a tent being extended.(De Vaux, Roland, O.P.
 Ancient Israel: Its Life and Institutions.”
 Translated by John McHugh.
 William B. Eerdmans Publishing Co.
 Michigan.
 1977.)

 Mythology Among the Hebrews and its Historical Development